Jeswinpriji/Medical-image-analysis-use-cnn/README.md

 1️⃣ **Create a Kaggle account** if you don't have one already: [Sign up for Kaggle](https://www.kaggle.com/).

 2️⃣ **Download the dataset** from the Kaggle website:
-- Go to the [RSNA-MICCAI Brain Tumor Classification AI dataset page](https://www.kaggle.com/datasets/your-dataset-link) or the relevant dataset you are using.
+- Go to the [Kaggle Medical Imaging Datasets](https://www.kaggle.com/) and search for datasets related to MRI, CT, and X-ray scans.
 - Click on the 'Download' button to get the dataset.

 3️⃣ After downloading, unzip the dataset and place it in the `/data/raw/` directory of your project.
-The dataset should contain folders like `glioma_tumor`, `meningioma_tumor`, etc., which will be used for training the model.
+The dataset should contain labeled folders for different diseases, which will be used for training the model.

 ## 📊 Model Performance
 - 📈 **MRI Accuracy:** 88%